Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable3.md

 To demonstrate grasp of how to set up and use the LCD and its buttons, create a program which displays an integer starting at 0 on the LCD.
 Whenever the top LCD button is pressed, the number increments by 1 and whenever the botton LCD button is pressed, the number decrements by 1.

 To accomplish this, you'll need to read through the [DFRobot LCD documentation](https://wiki.dfrobot.com/I_O_Expansion_HAT_for_Pi_zero_V1_0_SKU_DFR0604IIC_16X2_RGB_LCD_KeyPad_HAT_1_0_SKU_DFR0514_DFR0603).
-We've included the library needed to use the LCD (`rgb1602.py`) in your starter repository on the class Github, and you should look through it to get an idea of how to use the LCD.
+We've included the library needed to use the LCD (`rgb1602.py`) under the `lib` directory in your starter repository on the class Github, and you should look through it to get an idea of how to use the LCD.
 It should also be helpful to look through the [DFRobot provided examples on Github](https://github.com/DFRobot/DFRobot_RGB1602_RaspberryPi).

 ## Using the KY40 Rotary Encoder

 To provide user input to the plotter, two rotary encoders will be used.
 To simplify the development of this project for you, you will be using the [Pigpio Encoder Python library](https://github.com/vash3d/pigpio_encoder)

-The library should already be included in your group repository,
+The library should already be included in your group repository, under the `lib` directory.

 The Github page gives a through explanation of how to use the library.